Rhodes Scholar Groups

 Rhodes Christian Fellowship Group

 Want to address climate change from within the Rhodes community?
-Join our newly-formed group as we organise climate-oriented events, including discussions in Michaelmas term at Rhodes House and a Climate Forum during the spring .
+Join the RHODES CLIMATE SECRETARIAT as we organise climate-oriented events, including discussions in Michaelmas term at Rhodes House and a Climate Forum during the spring .
 We’re still defining our purpose and deciding how we can most effectively act, so we are eager for input on how to proceed.
 Other current projects include researching previous community-based efforts for addressing climate change and building a network among Scholars globally.
 Our focus is multidisciplinary, so individuals from all backgrounds are welcome.

 Rhodes Economic Forum (REF)